 The Z-track technique has the same outcome with a different method; firmly hold the skin tight with your free hand, insert the needle directly at a 90-degree angle, inject the testosterone, pull the needle out again at the exact same angle, and release the skin to its original position.
 This movement should form a Z which prevents the fluid from surfacing again.

-How much to inject?
+How much and how often should I inject?